Wade’s 101: Haiku retrospective 52

 mic, and decades of songs for

-the brokenhearted. - a pollution conundrum
+21. a pollution conundrum

 What fills the landfills